derbyjs/derby/index.md

 ## Demos

-[Source for the demos](https://github.com/codeparty/derby/tree/master/examples) is included with Derby.
+See [source and installation instructions](https://github.com/codeparty/derby-examples) for the demos

 ### Chat